sadhanaavasarala/learning-library/LabGuide300.md

 ![](images/200/step26.png)

-- Once redeployment has finished you will see the service bindingin the deployment detials
+- Once redeployment has finished you will see the service binding in the deployment details

 > Note: Selecting the show all variables under environment variables will display all variables added that are associated with the binding